artefactual/archivematica-docs/user-manual/archival-storage/aic.rst

 If you need to retrieve the AIC or any of the AIPs that make up the AIC, you can do so on the Archival Storage tab.

-To see AIC information while browsing the Archival Storage tab, check the **Show AICs?** button next to the search button.
+To see AIC information while browsing the Archival Storage tab, click on **Select columns** underneath the results table and highlight the ``AIC`` row.
 Search results will now include the column ``AIC``, which provides information about whether or not the AIP is included in an AIC (or if it is, itself, an AIC).

 .. image:: images/AIC-show.*
    :align: center
    :width: 80%
    :alt: The AIC column shows the AIC identifier

-In the above screenshot, note that four of the AIPs are part of an AIC while the last result is the AIC itself.
+In the above screenshot, note that the first four AIPs are part of an AIC while the fifth result is the AIC itself.
+The last two results are neither AICs nor part of AICs.
 This was a wildcard search, displaying everything currently in Archival Storage.

 To search for the AIPs that belong to a specific AIC, enter ``AIC#[identifier]`` in the search box, replacing ``[identifier]`` with the identifier that you